 A budget is a manageable plan that helps you decide how your money is saved or spent each month.
-One way to kick off budget planning is by using a budget calculator to help allocate money for your unique needs.
+One way to kick off monthly budget planning is by using a budget calculator to help allocate money for your unique needs.

 How to budget money

 Whether you’re looking to manage your monthly expenses, or plan on making a big purchase, setting up a budget is an important part of your financial health.
 Knowing where to allocate your money can give you greater control over your finances.
 Budgeting is about taking control of your money and making a plan to live within your means.
-It can help you build better habits, understand your spending and reach your goals.
+It can help you build better money habits, understand your spending and reach your financial goals.

 - Assess your situation.
 Make a list of money coming in and money going out in a given month.
 You’ll want to take a look at your after-tax income to get an accurate view of your situation.

 - Prioritize your spending.
 Determine your needs and wants so you can budget accordingly.

 - Create a budget.
 Monitor your regular expenses and track your monthly spending with a budget worksheet (PDF) or a budget calculator.
 An ideal budget should cover all your needs, some of your wants and savings for emergencies and the future.